 No. Apple doesn't make it possible for in-app purchases to be shared using Family Sharing.
 For more details go here: https://support.apple.com/en-us/ht203046

 Does Darkroom support the RAW file format used by my camera?

 Most likely yes.
-As of iOS 10 and upwards, Darkroom uses Apple provdided system-level support to handle RAW files.
+As of iOS 10 and upwards, Darkroom uses Apple provided system-level support to handle RAW photos.
 As such they do the heavy lifting for us.
 They have conveniently created a full list of supported cameras for all of us.

 It is possible, when you buy a completely new camera, that support isn't available yet.
-Fortunatley Apple updates the supported camera list regularly through software updates.
+Fortunately Apple updates the supported camera list regularly through software updates.